 Poor sleep has been linked to mental health problems such as anxiety and depression.
 Harvard Medical School say ‘neuroimaging and neurochemistry studies suggest that a good night's sleep helps foster both mental and emotional resilience, while chronic sleep disruptions set the stage for negative thinking and emotional vulnerability.’

-Between socialising and studying it’s easy for students to burn the candle at both ends and lose out on sleep.
+Between socialising and studying, it’s easy for students to burn the candle at both ends and lose out on sleep.
 However, when it comes to learning, memory and mental resilience a goods night's rest is vital.
 Not everyone needs eight hours sleep but it’s a good target to aim for and don’t forget to put those screens away before bedtime.
 The blue light emitted from phones, tablets and laptops have a negative impact on the quality of your sleep so resist checking your social media or emails in bed.

 Lulls in mental health can leave you feeling sluggish and less inclined to exercise but it’s important to try and keep yourself moving.

-"Any type of exercise is useful, as long as it suits you and you do enough of it," says Dr Alan Cohen, a GP with a special interest in mental health from NHS.com.
+"Any type of exercise is useful, as long as it suits you and you do enough of it," says Dr Alan Cohen, a GP with a special interest in mental health from the NHS.
 "Exercise should be something you enjoy; otherwise, it will be hard to find the motivation to do it regularly."

 Exercise increases blood flow to the brain and releases endorphins, our body's own antidepressant.
 It also releases other neurotransmitters such as serotonin, which lift mood.